kutkopy/versteisch-bahnhof/README.md

-# chuchikaestli
+# versteisch-bahnhof

 Find the full description of the hands-on task here: https://tiny.cc/versteisch-bahnhof

-chuchikaestli is a [Swiss German dialect](https://en.wikipedia.org/wiki/Swiss_German) predictor using TF-IDF vector representations and a Random Forest classifier.
+versteisch-bahnhof is a [Swiss German dialect](https://en.wikipedia.org/wiki/Swiss_German) predictor using TF-IDF vector representations and a Random Forest classifier.

 The evaluation is based on a publicly available Swiss German